Houston Harte

-Houston Harriman Harte was a newspaperman who co-founded Harte-Hanks Communications.
+Robert William Houston Harte was a newspaperman who co-founded Harte-Hanks Communications.

 Harte was born January 12, 1893, in Knob Noster, Missouri.
 After a year at the University of California, Harte returned to the University of Missouri, where he received his degree in journalism in 1915.

 Journalism

-Harte went to work as Business Manager for the Missouri Republican and was then its editor and publisher until 1920.
+Harte went to work as business manager for the Missouri Republican and was then its editor and publisher until 1920.